+Lesson Plan 2

+Reference pages 69-71

+Topics Resources

-Lesson Plan 2 Reference pages 69-71 Topics Resources The reign of Akbar the GreatSpread of Sufism during the Mughal Era • Skills Book topic 'Akbar the Great" Prior knowledge / Introduction The Mughal Empire ruled a significant part of northern India from the 150 to the 1700s.
-The rulers of the empire practiced Islam, while most of the peop they governed practiced Hinduism.
-Despite this religious difference, the Mughals managed to rule effectively and worked to unite Muslims and Hinduism.
-Akbar consolidated Mughal power, extended the empire's rule throug campaigns, and implemented administrative reforms.
-He is known for hemphasis on centralizing authority and policies of good governance.
-His administrative reforms and efforts to promote religious harmony left ole ne is. gh iis lasting impact on the region.
-Some of his reforms continued to influence to governance of present-day India and Pakistan.
-Starting discussion points 5-10 min Ask the students; Who was Akbar the Great?
+The reign of Akbar the GreatSpread of Sufism during the Mughal Era • Skills Book topic 'Akbar the Great"

+Prior knowledge / Introduction

+The Mughal Empire ruled a significant part of northern India from the 1500s to the 1700s.
+The rulers of the empire practiced Islam, while most of the people they governed practiced Hinduism.
+Despite this religious difference, the Mughals managed to rule effectively and worked to unite Muslims and Hindus.
+Akbar consolidated Mughal power, extended the empire's rule through campaigns, and implemented administrative reforms.
+He is known for his emphasis on centralizing authority and policies of good governance.
+His administrative reforms and efforts to promote religious harmony left a lasting impact on the region.
+Some of his reforms continued to influence the governance of present-day India and Pakistan.

+Starting discussion points 5-10 min

+Ask the students; Who was Akbar the Great?
 Why is he referred to as 'the Great'?
 What were some of his notable achievements as a Mughal emperor?

-Steps for using the Student's Book 25 min 1.
-It is suggested that you ask students to read the remaining text beforehald and underline key facts they would like to discuss in class.
-Students courread 'The reign of Akbar the Great' and discuss with their partners the views on the qualities demonstrated by General Bairam Khan during has service to the Mughals.
-Ask students what reasons they can give for the continued expansion of the empire, and what gains that might have brough Also, would Akbar have been so great if he had not continued the expansion of the empire?
-These questions will help students to form their own opinion ld cir cis ne nt.
-2. Moving on, ask students to read 'Mughal government and religion und Akbar' and discuss the fair and just rule of Akbar and his treatment of peop of other religions.
-Were his reforms concerning the treatment of ordina people where his greatness really came from?
-Discuss whether Akbar w also an intellectual.
-Students' opinions might differ, so you should ask the to support their statements with examples from the Student's Book or text that they have used as references. ry as m
+Steps for using the Student's Book 25 min

+It is suggested that you ask students to read the remaining text beforehand and underline key facts they would like to discuss in class.
+Students could read 'The reign of Akbar the Great' and discuss with their partners their views on the qualities demonstrated by General Bairam Khan during his service to the Mughals.
+Ask students what reasons they can give for the continued expansion of the empire, and what gains that might have brought.
+Also, would Akbar have been so great if he had not continued the expansion of the empire?
+These questions will help students to form their own opinions.
+Moving on, ask students to read 'Mughal government and religion under Akbar' and discuss the fair and just rule of Akbar and his treatment of people of other religions.
+Were his reforms concerning the treatment of ordinary people where his greatness really came from?
+Discuss whether Akbar was also an intellectual.
+Students' opinions might differ, so you should ask them to support their statements with examples from the Student's Book or texts that they have used as references.